-In the foray of trying to understand the world of men’s fashion, the terminology can start to make your head spin within the first minute of reading any sort of article.
+In the foray of trying to understand the world of fashion and to be more specific, men’s fashion, the terminology can really start to make your head spin within the first minute of reading any sort of article.

-You will hear all sorts of terms that just seem entirely foreign.
+You will hear all sorts of terms that just seem completely alien to you.
 Like what is the difference between a notched, peaked, and shawl lapel?
-To be honest, they were for me when first starting to dive headfirst into the world of fashion.
+To be honest, they were for me as well when first starting to dive head first into the world of fashion.

 However, I tried to make the learning process as easy as possible by including a TON of pictures on the little nuances between the different types of formal jackets for men.